The Social NFT Company Element.Black Hosted An AMA With OKX And Akon

-Singapore, Singapore, April 20, 2022 (GLOBE NEWSWIRE) -- On April 15, Akon met with Element.Black, a music-focused NFT company, discussed the release of his NFT on the platform, and OKX, an important partner, backed Akon's upcoming NFT collection.
+New York, NY, April 25, 2022 (GLOBE NEWSWIRE) -- Akon met with Element.Black, a music-focused NFT company, discussed the release of his NFT on the platform, and OKX, an important partner, backed Akon's upcoming NFT collection.

 Akon intends to release a music NFT collection with OKX and believes that NFTs are the future of digital asset ownership.
 Akon believes that NFTs will revolutionize the way people listen to and buy music in the music industry.
 This would ensure transparency in the music industry and numerous benefits for many musicians.
 When asked about his hopes for releasing his music NFTs, Akon stated, "I think people will love it."
 I have some never-before-released songs that will only be available through this NFT collection, so people will be surprised and talk about them.
 I hope this serves as a model for others in the industry.
 And, of course, OKX is one of the most prominent players, so I am confident that we will all work together to make the release a success."